 UA Little Rock and Tulsa Community College Partnership

-An interstate collaboration between the University of Arkansas at Little Rock (UA Little Rock) and Tulsa (OK) Community College began with the spring 2008 semester.
-Students who had an Associate’s Degree with Tulsa Community College’s Interpreter Education Program continued their studies to complete the UA Little Rock’s BA degree in Interpretation: ASL/English via a hybrid model of distance education (i.e. on-site in Tulsa, interactive video classroom, and online).
+An interstate collaboration between UA Little Rock and Tulsa (OK) Community College began with the spring 2008 semester.
+Students who had an Associate’s Degree with Tulsa Community College’s Interpreter Education Program continued their studies to complete the UA Little Rock’s B.A. degree in Interpretation: ASL/English via a hybrid model of distance education (i.e. on-site in Tulsa, interactive video classroom, and online).

 This model is designed to provide advanced interpreter education at the baccalaureate level through a collaborative effort across state lines.
 The critical shortage of interpreters in rural communities demands a new look at the delivery system in interpreter education such as this program allows.
 UA Little Rock is at the forefront to fill the gap in higher interpreter education within the northeast Oklahoma, southwest Missouri, and northwest Arkansas region.

-The third cohort of four students began taking class in the summer of 2014 and graduated in the fall of 2016.
+The fourth cohort of seven students begin taking classes in fall of 2016 and graduated in spring of 2020.
 Future cohorts will be scheduled as the need demands and is dependent on grant funding.

 How to Participate in the UA Little Rock/TCC Partnership

 Those who are interested in participating in this next cohort, should send a letter of interest to the UA Little Rock Interpreter Education Program.
 The admission process will begin and a maximum of 25 students will be admitted.
-For more information about the UA Little Rock/TCC Partnership, please contact the School of Counseling, Human Performance, and Rehabilitation (CHPR) at (501)569-3470.
+For more information about the UA Little Rock/TCC Partnership, please contact the Interpreter Education Program; School of Counseling, Human Performance, and Rehabilitation (CHPR) at 501-916-6264.

 - AA Interpreting degree from Tulsa Community College or equivalent with GPA of 2.0 or higher